Userunknown84/Userunknown84/README.md

 💻 Exploring Full-Stack Development and DevOps
 🌱 Eager to learn, grow, and gain hands-on experience in building real-world applications

 ---

-## 🚀 Projects
-- **Tourism Website** 🌍
-  Built using HTML, CSS, Python, and SQL to showcase destinations and booking features.

-- **Medicare Services Website** 🏥
-  Includes doctor selection, lab tests, and chatbot functionality for patients.

--**Realtime Tracker
-Make a realtime tracker which tells the location where you are exactly with a marker .
-I used a leaflet to make this realtime tracker.

--**Zerodha
-StockGame is a Zerodha-inspired trading and investment simulation platform featuring a React-based frontend and a Node.js + Express backend.
-It includes an interactive dashboard for visualizing trades, portfolios, and profit/loss, enabling users to experience real-world trading workflows using simulated market data.

----